-- You can only share a single folder but not multiple files. - If multiple users share a folder, the file content may be hard to manage.
-In this case, we recommend you enable versioning for your bucket so that you can roll back to the desired historical version.
+You can only share a single folder but not multiple files.

+If multiple users share a folder, the file content may be hard to manage.
+In this case, you are advised to enable versioning for your bucket so that you can roll back to the desired historical version.